artur-shaik/vim-javacomplete2/README.md

 `autocmd FileType java set omnifunc=javacomplete#Complete`

-To enable import R.java for an android project
+You can enable importing R.java for an Android project by using the maven-android-plugin by adding the following to your vimrc:

-if you are using maven-android-plugin,please add this into your vimrc

 ```vim
 if filereadable("AndroidManifest.xml")